 This Conservatives stronghold remained one, despite slipping by one seat.

 One of the few boroughs where Labour lost ground.

 Significant losses here for the Tories in one of London’s bluest boroughs, with the Lib Dems gaining their seats in Beckenham Town & Copers Cope, and Bromley Town, Independents winning both seats in Biggin Hill, and local Chislehurst Matters group comfortably taking all three in Chislehurst.
-There were two fewer seats than in 2018.
+There are two fewer seats than in 2018 – 58 rather than 60.